Fderick/UMPredict/EMP_GBR/README.md

-This is the folder containing GBR data, code, and results.
+This is the folder containing GBR data, code, and results- Simon Wu